 Unilever and Indonesia government-owned palm oil plantation company PT Perkebunan Nusantara (PTPN) signed a (MoU) to support local mills and smallholder farmers to produce palm oil according to NDPE standards.
 This means no deforestation, development on peat, or exploitation of people and communities.

 PTPN will provide Unilever with access to its mills and smallholder farmers, who we will support to achieve sustainability certification through resources, funding and technical expertise.
 This will better position the smallholder farmers to enter the palm oil supply chain and enable them to increase their yields and improve their livelihoods, while helping protect people and planet.

-We are involved in various partnerships to help smallholder farmers, but the MoU with PTPN is the first time we can apply the ‘produce-protect’ model at scale.
+We are involved in to help smallholder farmers, but the MoU with PTPN is the first time we can apply the ‘produce-protect’ model at scale.
 It will have a positive impact in Indonesia from an environmental, social and economic perspective which makes it unique to the industry.